StagPoint/cpap-lib/README.md

 # Dependencies

 This library uses [StagPoint.EuropeanDataFormat.Net](https://github.com/StagPoint/StagPoint.EuropeanDataFormat.Net/) to read the EDF files that contain the CPAP data.

+# Binary Distribution

+The easiest way to make use of this library in your own project is to add the [Nuget Package](https://www.nuget.org/packages/cpap-lib/1.0.0) using your IDE's package manager.

+---

 # Included Data Viewer